© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm-berwyn round cairn is a scheduled monument protected by Cadw under reference RD222.
 View the official record →

-Cwm-berwyn round cairn is a prehistoric funerary monument located in Radnorshire, Wales, dating to the Bronze Age.
+Cwm-berwyn round cairn is a prehistoric funerary monument located in Radnorshire, Wales, and is designated as a scheduled ancient monument under Cadw reference RD222.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD222.

 Cwm-berwyn round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm-berwyn round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD222.